OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 ### Not all configuration can be contained in environment variables

 Environment variables are great for simple key/pair values, but not all configuration is that simple.
-Test scripts run with testing tools like [Cypress](https://hub.docker.com/r/cypress/included) or [Postman](https://hub.docker.com/r/postman/newman/) would not be placed in a environment variable.
+For example, test scripts run with testing tools like [Cypress](https://hub.docker.com/r/cypress/included) or [Postman](https://hub.docker.com/r/postman/newman/) would not be placed in a environment variable.
 Making these scripts available to containers today often means having the container download scripts from an external file host or mapping shared volumes.

-SDIs make running ad hoc scripts like quick and easy.
+SDIs make running ad hoc scripts quick and easy.
 The script is pushed as a regular package to the built in feed, an SDI includes the script in an environment specific image, and the self contained image is consumed by the hosting platform with no need for volume mounts or external downloads.

 ## When are these features being delivered